 These remedies may not work for everyone, and there are other solutions for more persistent symptoms.
-Talk to a doctor about anti-nausea medications that are safe to take while pregnant.
+Talk to your care provider about anti-nausea medications that are safe to take while pregnant.

 Fortunately, there’s help available to make your pregnancy a bit smoother.
 If you’d like to explore your options for improving symptoms of nausea, our women's health experts are here to help.